Cortically based optimal transport: Implementation

-In order to develop the code we implemented various algorithms developed in \cite{peycut19}, in particular we used part of the code developed by the same authors for the Sinkhorn algorithm and disposable online \cite{peycut19.2}.
+We do the analogously for $\mu_{t,e}^-$ and $\mu_{t,o}^\pm$.
+In order to develop the code we implemented various algorithms developed in \cite{peycut19}, in particular we used part of the code developed by the same authors for the Sinkhorn's algorithm and disposable online \cite{peycut19.2}.